c410-f3r/wtx/wtx-docs/src/http2/README.md

 ### Manual Mode

-Allows more control but you should know HTTP/2 concepts and their interactions like flow control.
+Allows more control but you should know HTTP/2 concepts and their interactions.
 In this mode the user is responsible for constructing and sending individual `HEADERS`, `DATA` and `TRAILERS` frames.

 ## Client Example